Culinary linguistics: Recipes

-Cooking Shows
+Cooking shows

 Cooking shows or cookery programmes are forms of spoken discourse in culinary linguistics.
 It involves the performance of food preparation in front of a live or television audience by a host, typically, a celebrity chef.

 Instructions

 An essential part of cooking shows is the delivery of instructions during food preparation.
 Such instructions are usually influenced by the linguistic styles of different celebrity chef personalities.
 For example, British celebrity chef Jamie Oliver is known for employing slang in his performance of culinary speech.
 He often substitutes the traditional terms like “to add” with a slang verb, “to chuck” (meaning ‘to throw’).

-Expressing Emotions
+Expressing emotions

 The medium of television allows for emotions in culinary discourse to be conveyed through visual and aural signifiers.

 Visual language

 The use of facial expressions and body language are visual ways in which emotions arising from food preparation and consumption are communicated to the audience.

-“ In humans, the characteristic facial expressions that coincide with the experience of disgust and distaste include behaviors such as gaping and nose wrinkling, are usually elicited by nausea or revulsion.
-These negative expressions are typically evoked by unpalatable tastes, such as bitter, both in children and in adults.
-Palatable tastes, such as sucrose, are thought to induce sensory pleasure, which elicits less frequently expressed appetitive reactions, such as facial relaxation and smiling and sucking movements.”

 Verbal language

-In terms of verbal cues, vocal sounds such as groaning [“mmmm” sound] often denote a sense of satisfaction and pleasure towards the consumption of food.
+In terms of verbal cues, vocal sounds such as the onomotopoeia mmm often denote a sense of satisfaction and pleasure towards the consumption of food.
 The personification of food is also a linguistic technique of establishing intimacy and emotional connection in the performance of food preparation and consumption.
 This may sometimes involve interaction between chefs and their culinary creation.

-In one of the episodes of his cooking show, Jamie Oliver "is bending the spaghettini so that they will fit tightly into the pan into the boiling water, and as he does so, he addresses the pasta as if it were one of his “mates”: We’ve got some quite good quality pasta here, right, so this is spaghettini it cooks in around 7 minutes right so this goes in boiling salted water it’s supposed to be, just bend it around, get in there, go on mate, get in there,here we go…”
+In one of the episodes of his cooking show, Jamie Oliver "is bending the spaghettini so that they will fit tightly into the pan into the boiling water, and as he does so, he addresses the pasta as if it were one of his 'mates': We've got some quite good quality pasta here, right, so this is spaghettini it cooks in around 7 minutes right so this goes in boiling salted water it’s supposed to be, just bend it around, get in there, go on mate, get in there, here we go…"